DiUS/rpilogic/README.md

 the default which is one file per GPIO.
 Each column is named per the GPIO definition.

+The **-v** option instructs rpldecode to create a VCD file instead, for easy consumption by gtkwave.

 Example:
   rpldecode -f gpio.log -g 2 8:csel 7:miso 25:mosi 23:sck